 The Mining Business Model

 How does the mining industry create value?
 The answer to that question is provided by the mining business model.
-But what is a business model?

 Here is one definition:

-The term “business model” is used to describe how systems and people are organized to create, capture, and deliver value.
+The term “business model” is used to describe how systems and people are organized to create, capture and deliver value.

 Shown below is an illustration of the current business model of Mine Co.
 Government owns the mineral rights and gives Mine Co a permit to develop and operate a mine.
 In return royalties and taxes are paid by Mine Co to Government.
 Mine Co sells products from the mine to buyers.
 A network of local and international companies supplies Mine Co with the equipment and materials needed to operate the mine.
 Benefits may arise if there is engagement between Mine Co, Government, and Community.
 The community determines whether the mining project is granted a “social licence” to operate.